 3. Use Promotional Offers

 Site visitors can need a lot of persuading before they’re willing to make a purchase or commit to a subscription.
 This is where promotional offers come in.
 You can use offers to incentivize your audience into buying your product, as well as to demonstrate that you value their business and are confident in the quality of what it is you’re offering.

 One of the most common kinds of promotional offers are freemiums, wherein a basic product is offered for free, but with different tiers of pricing available for premium features.
 Free trials that run for a limited time are also very popular because they give the consumer a real, no holds barred experience of your product, without tying them into a commitment.

 Another example of promotional offers that help to increase ecommerce sales are referral schemes, which encourage consumers to recommend your product to a friend in return for a reward, like a discount.
-This is also effective because of the recommendation itself – people tend to trust other people when it comes to making purchases.
+This is also effective because of the recommendation itself – people tend to trust other people more than companies when it comes to making purchases.